JanssenProject/jans/docs/janssen-server/link/jans-link.md

 This section of the application allows the server administrator to connect to the internal LDAP of the Jans Server.
-As Jans Server administrator, you do not need to insert anything here in this section as new Gluu Server versions automatically populates this for you (unlessyou try to manually configure it anyway).
+As Jans Server administrator, you do not need to insert anything here in this section as new Gluu Server versions automatically populates this for you (unless you try to manually configure it anyway).

 ## Things To Remember